Fall for Big Bear's autumn hues!

 Intermediate/Difficult | 6-mile hike or ride | Round trip

 Take Millcreek Rd./2N10 for a stunning scenic fall drive or MTB ride.
 About 4 miles up is Bluff Lake Reserve, a pristine 80-acre preserve owned and managed by The Wildlands Conservancy.
 Recently designated as part of the national Old Growth Forest Network, this protected 20-acre alpine lake and meadow is surrounded by a towering forest of Lodgepole Pines, Jeffrey Pines and White Fir.
 Most of the autumn color at Bluff Lake will be found in the grasses, ferns and other ground-cover along this .08 mile path that circles the lake.
 Don’t miss the remains of the original settlers cabin and still-standing log cabin built for their minister.

 Easy | .08 mile hike | Loop trail (No bikes allowed on Bluff Lake Loop Trail)

 Fall is Within Reach

-Big Bear is only a two hour drive from most Southland communities and three hours from Las Vegas, making it easy access to see the mountain resort's autumn spectacular.
+Big Bear is only a two hour drive from most Southland communities and three hours from Las Vegas, making it easy access to see the mountain resort's autumn spectacle.
 The refreshing, clean air adds true pleasure to brisk walks along the lake.
 Mountain breezes help the oak trees shed their red and golden leaves.
-For the romantics, it is a great time to snuggle up with a warm blanket next to a fireplace, and wake the next morning to a fresh alpine landscape.
+For romantics, it is a great time to snuggle up with a warm blanket next to a fireplace, and wake the next morning to a fresh alpine landscape.
 For the more adventurous-at-heart, autumn is ideal for hiking and mountain biking on the alpine trails.